Two Women in Gold: Reception

 Although not immediately popular with critics, the film was a significant commercial success, making at least $2 million at the box office in its initial run.
 Its success was part of a wave of films that reignited the commercial viability of the Cinema of Quebec, following a number of fallow years in the late 1960s.
 As of 2020, it was still recognized as one of the most commercially successful films in Quebec's cinematic history.

+In 2022, Chloé Robichaud received a grant from Quebec's Société de développement des entreprises culturelles to produce a contemporary remake of the film.
+Two Women, with a screenplay by Catherine Léger, premiered at the 2025 Sundance Film Festival.